DataDog/documentation/content/en/synthetics/api_tests/_index.md

     | `{{^is_recovery}}`         | Show unless monitor recovers from either ALERT |

     Notification messages include the **message** defined in this section and information about which assertion failed and why.
 3. Specify a renotification frequency.
-If you don't want to be renotified in case your test keeps failing, leave the option to `Never renotify if the monitor has not been resolved`.
+To prevent renotification on failing tests, leave the option as `Never renotify if the monitor has not been resolved`.
 4. Click **Save**.

 Notifications example: